Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Solcoderm- a solution consisting of 4 acids: acetic, lactic, oxalic and nitric, its price is about 400 rubles.

-These chemicals should be used very carefully as they can cause burns to nearby healthy tissue and are best handled by a physician.
-In order to avoid damage to the skin, you can first apply either a greasy cream to the surrounding surface, or close up the area of \u200b\u200bthe skin with an adhesive plaster, after cutting a hole in it for the wart, with a diameter of the size of the growth.
+These chemicals should be used very carefully, as they can cause burns to nearby healthy tissue, best if treated by a doctor.
+To avoid damage to the skin, you can first apply either a greasy cream to the surrounding surface, or cover the area of skin with an adhesive plaster, having previously cut out a hole in it for the wart, with a diameter the size of the growth.

-What are warts and why do they appear
+What are warts and why do they appear?

-Warts are caused by a virus
+Warts are caused by a virus infection

-HPV can affect not only the skin, but also the mucous membranes of various organs - the nose, mouth, genitals, bladder, etc.
+HPV can affect not only the skin, but also the mucous membranes of various organs - nose, mouth, genitals, bladder, etc.

 • the anogenital type of formations can be transmitted through sexual contact.

-Video: where do warts come from
+Video: where do warts come from?

 What contributes to the development of the disease